NikolasVir/Bookapp-UX-Design-and-Evaluation/README.md

 It is important to note that the scope of this project did not include implementing the changes suggested in the `FINAL_REPORT_TEAM_11.pdf`.
 The primary goal was to design, evaluate, and document the UX process.

+## FInal Figma Prototype:
-## Since sharing the Figma prototype isn’t possible, the attached GIF serves as a visual demonstration of its functionality:
+Since sharing the Figma prototype isn’t possible, the attached GIF serves as a visual demonstration of its functionality.
 ![til](./5_FIGMA_PRESENTATION.gif)